cherbon1/rp_interface/src/rp_interface/bitfiles/aom_controller.md

 See below for a basic functional diagram and the more detailed block diagram from vivado.

 ### Python interface
-The class for controlling this red pitaya bitfile is called `RedPitayaAOM`.
+The class for controlling this red pitaya bitfile is called `AOMController`.
 The relevant methods and properties are:
 - `trap_toggle_time`: Time that trap should be off in seconds, in seconds (default `1e-6`)
 - `feedback_toggle_time`: Time that feedback should be off, in seconds (default `1e-3`)
 - `feedback_amplitude`: Gain factor for feedback signal (default `0.05`)